vantage6/vantage6-workshop/episodes/chap5_python_client.md

 # Prerequisite
 Make sure you completed the [Setup Episode](../index.md) before starting this episode.
+Some basic knowledge of Python is also required to complete the exercises in this episode.

 :::::::::::::::::